RateGain-logo-Vivid-Lavender

 2. Dynamic Rate Management: With a Hotel CRS, hotels can implement dynamic pricing strategies based on factors such as demand, seasonality, and market conditions.
 This helps maximize revenue and adapt to changing market dynamics.

-3. Seamless Distribution: A Hotel CRS integrates with multiple channels, enabling hotels to distribute their inventory across OTAs, GDSs, metasearch engines, and direct booking channels.
+3. Distribution: A Hotel CRS integrates with multiple channels, enabling hotels to distribute their inventory across other indirect channels, GDSs, metasearch engines, and direct booking channels.
 This broadens the hotel’s reach and visibility.

 Read More: Difference Between a Hotel PMS, Channel Manager, OTAs, and Booking Engine